• Refine Search

 How the Process Works

-Collaboration: ECO partners with neighborhood groups made up of residents and community leaders, known as the ECO Neighborhood Team, to identify their neighborhood’s priority environmental issues, existing assets, and other resources, partnerships, and activities they need to work toward their sustainability goals.
+Collaboration: ECO partners with neighborhood groups made up of residents and community leaders, known as the ECO Neighborhood Team, to identify their neighborhood’s priority environmental issues, existing assets, and other resources, partnerships, and activities they need to work toward their climate action goals.

-Connection: ECO introduces the team to its sustainability programs, those of other environmental organizations around Milwaukee, and beyond.
+Connection: ECO connects the team with its climate programs and resources, and those of other environmental organizations around Milwaukee, and beyond.

-Capacity-Building: ECO staff and environmental partners provide teams with working knowledge of programs so that the team can utilize the resources and connect their neighbors to them as well.
+Capacity-Building: ECO staff and environmental partners provide teams with a working knowledge of their programs so that the team can utilize the resources and connect their neighbors to them as well.

-Action: Teams spend one year facilitating outreach activities, events, informational sessions, and projects in their neighborhood to empower neighbors to join in collective action to create a more climate-resilient community and help Milwaukee achieve its sustainability goals.
+Action: Teams spend one year facilitating outreach and education projects in their neighborhood to empower neighbors to join in collective action to create a more climate-resilient community and help Milwaukee achieve its sustainability goals.

 How Your Neighborhood Benefits

 Climate change has and will continue to present risks to communities.
-Acting on climate change means both reducing our use of fossil fuels and proactively planning to adapt to future changes.
+Acting on climate change means both reducing our use of fossil fuels (climate mitigation) and proactively planning to adapt to future changes (climate adaptation).
 Citizens and businesses have a role to play in demanding effective action at all levels of government, using the climate action programs that are currently available, and making personal and business decisions that benefit our communities, economies, and ecosystems.

 Direct Benefits: